France is back: Borders reopen to American tourists, others - WTMJ

 France’s acceptance of only the Pfizer, Moderna, AstraZeneca and Johnson & Johnson (Janssen) vaccines means tourism isn’t immediately coming back from the lucrative markets of China and Russia, which use vaccines not approved by the European Medicines Agency.

-Without one of the those four vaccines, non-EU visitors will still need to prove that they have a compelling reason to visit France and must quarantine on arrival.

-And for 16 countries deemed high-risk, because they are battling coronavirus surges and worrisome variants, France remains off-limits as a tourist destination, even for would-be travelers who are vaccinated.

-These so-called “red” countries include India and some of its neighbors, Brazil and some of its neighbors, as well as Chili, Bahrain, South Africa and Turkey.
+These so-called “red” countries include India and some of its neighbors, Brazil and some of its neighbors, as well as Chile, Bahrain, South Africa and Turkey.

 Would-be tourists from so-called “orange” countries — which includes most of the rest of the world outside Europe, including the United States and Britain — still need a recent negative PCR or antigen test as well as proof of vaccination.